May 13, 2025

 How do you measure top-of-funnel marketing success?

 Since the major focus of top-of-funnel marketing is not to acquire new customers but to reach a wider audience, measuring success may be slightly difficult.
-However, here are some key metrics that can help you measure the top-of-funnel marketing success:

 • Reach: Your reach represents the total number of individuals who have seen your ad or content across various platforms.
 This metric can help you measure the success of your marketing campaign.
 For example, if you have a massive reach with few engagements or clicks, you may need to make some changes to improve your performance.